-For more guidance on choosing your first math course at Harvard please read the pamphlet "Beyond Math 1: Which math course is for you?", which you can obtain from Cindy Jimenez, the Undergraduate Program Coordinator (room 334), or from the undergraduate section of the Math Department web site.
+For more guidance on choosing your first math course at Harvard please read the pamphlet Beyond Math 1: Which math course is for you? which you can obtain from the undergraduate section of the Math Department website (that site link is here).